SelbiEreshova/CS319-Luna-Student-Club-Manager/README.md

 [C#](https://docs.microsoft.com/en-us/dotnet/csharp/), [ASP.NET](https://dotnet.microsoft.com/apps/aspnet), [SQL](?), [jQuery](https://jquery.com/), [Bootstrap](https://getbootstrap.com/)

 # Main Features
+The main theme of our project is to allow student club managers of Bilkent University to manage the club members and club events and students to access functionaloties regarding clubs.
+There will be two different accounts, one for students another for club managers
+  # # For student:
+  - See active events
+  - See active clubs(and if GE points are given or not)
+  - Enroll in activities
+  - See activities of a certain club
+  - Apply for membership
+  - Show enrolled activities(name, date, Club, location)
+  - Show enrolled activities
+  - My clubs (status decided by the club manager)
+  - Receive announcement through bilkent email
+  - Chooses reminder options

+  # # For Club managers
+  -

 In order to use this project as an extension to Google Chrome:
   - Download/clone the project from this repository